Multi-class Temporal Logic Neural Networks: Abstract

 \section{Abstract}

 Time-series data can represent the behaviors of autonomous systems, such as drones and self-driving cars.
-The problem of binary and multi-class classification has received a lot of attention in this field.
+The task of binary and multi-class classification for time-series data has become a prominent area of research.
 Neural networks represent a popular approach to classifying data; However, they lack interpretability, which poses a significant challenge in extracting meaningful information from them.
-Signal Temporal Logic (STL) is a formalism to describe the properties of timed behaviors.
+Signal Temporal Logic (STL) is a formalism that describes the properties of timed behaviors.
 We propose a method that combines all of the above: neural networks that represent STL specifications for multi-class classification of time-series data.
-We offer two key contributions: 1) We introduce a notion of margin for multi-class classification, and 2) we introduce the use of STL-based attributes for enhancing the interpretability of the results.
-We evaluate our method on two datasets and compare with state-of-the-art baselines.
+We offer two key contributions: 1) We introduce a notion of margin for multi-class classification, and 2) we introduce STL-based attributes for enhancing the interpretability of the results.
+We evaluate our method on two datasets and compare it with state-of-the-art baselines.